RobinsonGroup/robinsongroup.github.io/docs/contact.md

 </figure>

-## Berlin Institute of Health (from 2024)
+## Berlin Institute of Health

-Starting in January, 2024, the Robinson Lab will be located at the Berlin Institute of Health (BIH) in the Rahel Hirsch Center for Translational Medicine of the Charité in Berlin Mitte.
+The Robinson Lab is located at the Berlin Institute of Health (BIH) in the Rahel Hirsch Center for Translational Medicine of the Charité in Berlin Mitte.